-Mohr-Tranebjaerg syndrome (MTS) is an X-linked neurodegenerative recessive syndrome characterized by clinical manifestations commencing with early childhood onset hearing loss, adolescent onset progressive dystonia or ataxia, and visual impairment from early adulthood onwards and dementia from the 4th decade onward.
+Mohr-Tranebjaerg syndrome (MTS) is an X-linked recessive neurodegenerative syndrome characterized by clinical manifestations commencing with early childhood onset hearing loss, followed by adolescent onset progressive dystonia or ataxia, visual impairment from early adulthood onwards and dementia from the 4th decade onwards.

 Prevalence is unknown.
-More than 91 cases (37 families) are known, but not all cases are published.
+More than 90 cases (37 families) are known, but not all cases have been reported in the literature.

-The onset of rapidly progressing prelingual or postlingual sensorineural hearing loss, the only pathognomonic symptom, occurs in early childhood (18 months).
-Neuropsychologic manifestations, such as personality changes, paranoia, mild intellectual deficit may emerge at concomitantly the same time.
-Slowly progressive movement disorder, appearing as gegenhalten (diffuse resistance to limb movement), dystonia (mostly generalized or focal) or ataxia develops from early adolescence and are associated with brisk tendon reflexes, ankle clonus and extensor plantar responses.
-Patients experience a reduced visual acuity, photophobia, acquired color vision defect and central scotomas from about 20 years of age, leading to legal blindness around age 30 to 40.
-Slowly progressive dementia develops from the 4th decade onward.
-In case of a contiguous gene deletion syndrome (CGS), recurrent infections may be present.
+The onset of rapidly progressive prelingual or postlingual sensorineural hearing loss, the only pathognomonic symptom, occurs in early childhood (18 months).
+Neuropsychologic manifestations, such as personality changes, paranoia, and mild intellectual deficit may emerge at the same time.
+A slowly progressive movement disorder, appearing as gegenhalten (diffuse resistance to limb movement), dystonia (mostly generalized or focal) or ataxia develops from early adolescence and is associated with brisk tendon reflexes, ankle clonus and extensor plantar responses.
+Patients experience reduced visual acuity, photophobia, acquired color vision defect and central scotomas starting from about 20 years of age and leading to legal blindness at around age 30 to 40.
+Slowly progressive dementia develops from the 4th decade onwards.
+In those with a contiguous gene deletion syndrome (CGS), recurrent infections may be present.
 Carrier females may be mildly affected with mild hearing impairment and focal dystonia.

-MTS is caused by either a mutation in the TIMM8A gene (located to Xq22) or by a CGS at Xq22, resulting in deafness-dystonia peptide 1 (DDP1) deficiency.
-If the CGS includes the Bruton agammaglobulinemia tyrosine kinase (BTK) gene, recurrent infections secondary to this XLA are present.
+MTS is caused by either a mutation in the TIMM8A gene (located to Xq22) or by a CGS at Xq22, resulting in a deafness-dystonia peptide 1 (DDP1) deficiency.
+If the CGS includes the Bruton agammaglobulinemia tyrosine kinase (BTK) gene, recurrent infections secondary to this X-linked agammaglobulinemia (XLA) are present.

-Differential diagnosis includes MELAS syndrome; mitochondrial DNA depletion syndrome (encephalomyopathic form with methylmalonic aciduria); Arts syndrome, X-linked spinocerebellar ataxia type 3 and 4; McLeod neuroacanthocytosis syndrome; Usher syndrome type 1 and 2; Wolfram syndrome; autosomal recessive nonsyndromic sensorineural deafness type DFNB and Pendred syndrome; other forms of dystonia and rarely Friedreich ataxia (see these terms).
+Differential diagnosis includes MELAS syndrome; mitochondrial DNA depletion syndrome (encephalomyopathic form with methylmalonic aciduria); Arts syndrome; X-linked spinocerebellar ataxia type 3 and 4; McLeod neuroacanthocytosis syndrome; Usher syndrome type 1 and 2; Wolfram syndrome; autosomal recessive nonsyndromic sensorineural deafness type DFNB; Pendred syndrome; and other forms of dystonia or rarely Friedreich ataxia (see these terms).

 Prenatal diagnosis may be proposed to affected couples or parents for further pregnancies.